Working for MOD

 Welbeck College in Leicestershire is an MOD sponsored sixth form college that invests in the future of young people who have a strong desire to take up a science or engineering based career in the armed forces or the Civil Service.

 Welbeck has provided the Army with many of its future technical officers for over 50 years.
 In 2004 the vcollege became a quad-service institution, admitting students with a career ambition to join The Royal Navy, The Army, The Royal Air Force or to become MOD Civil Service engineers.

 The college has become one of the UK’s top sixth form colleges and has an outstanding academic reputation.
 It offers a unique programme of personal, physical and intellectual development which provides our students with a rounded education specifically designed to meet the needs of today’s modern technical armed forces.

 The programme does not end after a 2 year A-level programme - the MOD continues to monitor and support students through university and on to professional training with their respective armed service or within the MOD Civil Service.

 Defence commercial graduate programme

 The defence commercial graduate programme recruits graduates for MOD purchasing and contract management roles.
-Full details available in this Commercial Graduate brochure:
+Full details available in the Commercial Graduate brochure.

 The MOD also recruits engineering and science graduates into DESG via various schemes.